 Taxation on Retained Earnings

-Retained earnings are corporate profits that are reinvested into the corporation after covering all of its expenses and distributing profits to shareholders and owners.
+Retained earnings are the remaining profits after the corporation covers all of its expenses and distributes profits to shareholders and owners.
 While these earnings are subject to corporate taxes, they are exempt from additional taxation until they are distributed as salaries, bonuses, or dividends.

 These earnings are generally used to purchase supplies and equipment for the company or increase the stock value of the corporation before selling.
 Both C corporations and S corporations can retain earnings to lower their overall tax liability.